Nyantechnolog/rancher-auto-certs/README.md

 Each certificate is defined with a `name` and a list of `domains`.
 The name is only used for Rancher.
 Usually the name is one of the certificate domains, but this is not a restriction.

-By default the config points to the Let's Encrypt staging environment, which generates invalid certificates.
-To use the production environment, change the `ca` value to `https://acme-v01.api.letsencrypt.org`.

 Usage
 -----